DarkGhostHunter/RutUtils/README.md

 #### `isEqual`

-Receives multiple RUTs and return true if all of them are equal, independently of how these are formatted, **even if these are invalid**.
+Returns if two or more RUTs are equal, independently of how these are formatted, **even if these are invalid**.

 ```php
 <?php